r00k/handbook/benefits/paid-time-off-se.md

 ### Unused Holiday

-Unused holidays that remain when the employment ceases is remunerated at 5.4% of the employee's current monthly salary per day's holiday.
+Unused holiday that remains when the employment ceases is remunerated at 5.4% of the employee's current monthly salary per day's holiday.

 ## Sick Time Off